-$$PTD = \frac{n_r \overline{d} / \overline{s}}{n_r \overline{d} / \overline{s} + n_r t_c} = \frac{\overline{d}}{\overline{d} + t_c \overline{s}}$$
+$$PTD = \frac{n_r \bar{d}/\bar{s}}{n_r \bar{d}/\bar{s} + n_r t_c} = \frac{\bar{d}}{\bar{d} + t_c \bar{s}}$$

 Hence, PTD is not directly related to tour duration or total distance travelled and better describes the efficiency of the tour in terms of tour length and duration per customer served.
 Assuming that customer service time cannot be reduced without reducing quality of service, PTD can be reduced only reducing distance travelled per customer or increasing average travel speed.
-According to their location in Figure 2 tours can be divided into three distinct classes; a summary of these tour characteristics is shown in Table 7.
+According to their location in Fig. 2 tours can be divided into three distinct classes; a summary of these tour characteristics is shown in Table 7.

-Class I tours, Figure 2 lower left, have many stops and a low percentage of the tour duration is spent driving.
+Class I tours, Fig. 2 lower left, have many stops and a low percentage of the tour duration is spent driving.
 The average driving speed is low because the percentage of local and access roads/streets used increases with the number of customers visited.
 Despite the low average travel speed, tours are highly efficient from the distributor perspective because many customers are served driving a short distance and a low percentage of time is spent driving.

-On the upper right section of the graph (Class III), tours have few stops and a high percentage of the tour duration is spent driving.
+On the upper right section of the graph (class III), tours have few stops and a high percentage of the tour duration is spent driving.
 The tour length is long because customers are located further away from each other and/or the depot is far from the distribution area.
 Tour duration is high and very few customers can be served.
 The average driving speed is high because the percentage of local and access roads/streets used is small and main highways are used to connect the depot with the distribution area.
 Comparing delivery costs, class III tours have a delivery cost per customer that is approximately 3 times higher than class I tours.
 In addition, class III tours are more constrained; the average constraint coefficient for class I customers is 0.20 whereas for class III customers is 0.49.

 Class II tours are not as efficient as class I tours as the average distance travelled per stop is significantly higher because the density of stops is lower than in class I tours.
-Given that the daily design of tours is based on what freight is available on a particular day, carriers cannot always utilize routes that are "tight" both in terms of customer locations and total tour duration.
-In class II tours, more customers could have been added to the tour if more demand had materialized.
-Finally, on the lower right section of the graph (Class IV or infeasible tours), below the feasibility boundary, there is an area where feasible tours cannot be found at practical travel speeds.
+Given that the daily design of tours is based on what freight is available on a

+Table 7Summary of tour characteristics by class (averages).

 For a given customer time, tour efficiency and the relative weight of time and distance related costs can be classified based on percentage of time driving and the average distance per customer.
-As congestion worsens the relative weight of labor costs - wages and overtime - escalates and the proportion of class II and III tours will grow since reduced travel time and larger buffers preclude the design of tight or efficient routes.
+As congestion worsens the relative weight of labor costs - wages and overtime - escalates and the proportion of classes II and III tours will grow since reduced travel time and larger buffers preclude the design of tight or efficient routes.

-As indicated in sections 4 and 5, the impacts of congestion are more severe in tours that have a relatively long distance between depot and customers and there is a significant reduction in travel speed.
+As indicated in Sections 4 and 5, the impacts of congestion are more severe in tours that have a relatively long distance between depot and customers and there is a significant reduction in travel speed.
 Given the tour classification presented in this section, class III tours are more exposed to negative congestion impacts: (a) congestion on freeways drastically reduces free-flow travel speed; (b) the longer distance between depot and customers exacerbates the increase in driving travel time; and (c) using local streets may not be feasible due to their lower travel speed.